fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/P1_Wikimedia_Producer/Instruction.md

 Once we have consumed some data from our topic, we can retrieve it using the `id` directly from openSearch dev tool:

 * `GET /wikimedia/_doc/93319ce5-db00-4aac-9c59-63f83d277240`

+N.B.
+Be aware that when running the consumer, especially after a brute force shutdown, it may take some time to synchronize with the topic and start receiving data (so, be patient).
+Always check the consumer group current offset to check idf there is data to be read or if we are already at the end of the topic.